Dewar help control and maintain the liquid nitrogen density.

 3. Industrial Cooling: Used in cooling systems, it helps manage the heat in various manufacturing processes, including metalworking and electronics.

-4. Inert Atmospheres: Liquid nitrogen is used to create oxygen-free environments for packaging food, reducing spoilage and extending shelf life.
+4. Inert Atmospheres: Liquid nitrogen creates oxygen-free environments for packaging food, reducing spoilage and extending shelf life.

 Infrastructure for Liquid Nitrogen Handling